Job Analysis in the Increasingly Complex New World of Work

 - Run Focus Groups with Managers and SMEs

 Though more tactical in nature, these sessions with subject-matter experts who have the greatest visibility into specific roles provide another opportunity to capture existing knowledge, skills, and abilities required for success, as well as perceived changes that would alter “what good looks like” moving forward.
 Due to the changing nature of the workforce, the skills identified tend to be less tangible in nature and reflect more dispositional aspects of performance rather than more traditional skill sets.
-As we wrote in a recent SHL whitepaper, Talent in the Digital Era, future-focused skill sets such as critical thinking, collaboration, and creativity are becoming more important than ever, regardless of the job, and they become increasingly beneficial over time.
+Future-focused skill sets such as critical thinking, collaboration, and creativity are becoming more important than ever, regardless of the job, and they become increasingly beneficial over time.
 In order to drive a list of skill sets and behaviors for success today, and heading into the future, use questions such as: How has this role changed in the last 1–3 years?
 What tactical changes do you foresee in the organization and the skill sets needed to be successful given these changes?

 - Use Linkage Process